Rick Perry: 2012 presidential campaign

-While he was initially successful in fundraising and was briefly considered a serious contender for the nomination, he struggled during the debates and his poll numbers began to decline.
 After finishing fifth with just over 10% of the vote in the Iowa caucuses on January 3, 2012, Perry considered dropping out of the presidential race but did not.
 After a poor showing in New Hampshire and with "lagging" poll numbers in South Carolina, Perry formally announced he was suspending his campaign on January 19, 2012.
+CNN later stated that Perry's 2012 campaign "was crushed by the weight of his debate gaffe and stump speech mishaps".